 Section 7: Fiscal Year

-The fiscal year of the corporation shall be the calendar year.
+The fiscal year of the Club shall be the calendar year.

 ARTICLE III — Officers

 The officers of the Club shall be the President, the Vice-President, the Treasurer and the Secretary of the Club, each of whom shall be elected by the Board from members of the Board, with the exception of the Secretary of the Club who may or may not be a member of the Board but who shall not be the President.
 All officers shall hold office for one year or until a successor has been elected and qualified.